D3TaLES/roboticsUI/src/robot_run_checklist.md

     * Check secure connections for all electrodes
     * **For conductivity probe**, soak in DI water for 15 min.
   * Set temperature probe
+  * Place dispensing waste beaker below pipette.
   * Set all vials (make sure they are uncapped)

+* Ensure any necessary calibration workflows have been completed.
+If you need to run a calibration, complete the next several items for the calibrations, then return to this step.

 * Prepare Software
-  * Ensure any necessary calibration workflows have been completed.
   * Check your {ref}`settings:settings` in settings.py!
   * Launch Fireworks WebGUI (through {ref}`command line or Robotics App <desktop_app:monitoring workflows with FireWorks WebGUI>`)
     > If managing workflows through the command line, be sure to {ref}`installation:activate environment` in any new terminal.